ca-carr/smart_contracts/2024/seminar_1.md

   * Who are the messages from?
   * What does each message say?
   * Are they both valid messages?
-* 1.D) The second message
+* 1.D) The second message contains compromising data.
+What is this data?
+How does it compromise the sender?
+What is the problem with the message?

 ### 2.2:

 Now we are going to generate our own key-pair and share it (you will need to work with someone to do this task)

-* 2.A) Generate a key pair
+* 2.A) In Kleopatra, generate a key pair.
+For the email address you may make one up, such as yourname@beem161.student
 * 2.B) Export your public key, and share it, along with your key fingerprint with your colleagues:
+ 	* You can use Sheet-B on the google sheet: https://docs.google.com/spreadsheets/d/1XOUDAe3aG9kBYQocg5VqfUnRYSLQHAlS9-SbR5SVMKw/edit#gid=237254850
-	* what does this process do?
+	* What does this process achieve?
 * 2.C) Sign a message --- the message can be anything you want -- and publish the signed message.
-Have a colleague verify your message
+Have a colleague verify your message.
+  	* What steps do they have to take to verify your message in Kleopatra?
 * 2.D) Encrypt a message to a colleague of your choice -- it can be anything you want -- and answer the questions:
   * What process do you have to take to encrypt the message?
   * How is this different from the message signature aspect.

--->
+### 2.3:

+Using your knowledge from part 2.1 and 2.2, sign and encrypt a message (anything you want) to billy@bad.key.management.beem161, (note that you will first have to ensure you have imported their public-key).
+What are immediate security concerns with this process?
+Can anyone other than Billy read your message?

 ---